 In 2003, Starbucks created its own music recording company, won eight Grammys, then launched a movie, and started a partnership with William Morris to scout for music, books, and films.
 Starbucks even opened an “entertainment” office in Los Angeles.

-Within five years, Starbucks had lost focus of who it was.
-These new businesses had become a significant distraction; Starbucks’ core coffee brand suffered dramatically.
+Within five years, they had lost focus of who it was.
+These new businesses had become a significant distraction; their core coffee brand suffered dramatically.
 Without the inspired leadership on coffee, sales plummeted, and the stock price had fallen from $37 to $7.83.
 The company had to cut 18,000 jobs and close 977 stores.
 The Starbucks brand was in a complete free fall.
 Would it be yet another trendy brand to fade off into the sunset?

 Starbucks desperately needed to refocus.